 - Use the UCAS search function to search for course vacancies.
 These could be snapped up fast – so the quicker you contact the universities, the better!

 - Get in touch with the universities you’re interested in and ask them if they will accept you.

 - If the university will accept you, upload the details of the course under ‘Your choices’ and then ‘Add a Clearing choice’ in Track.

-Applying for dentistry through Clearing is relatively straightforward.
-You can also find out more about Clearing on the UCAS website.
+You can also find out more about how Clearing works on the UCAS website.

 What Should I Do To Prepare For Results Day?